tiago-terra/ecs-aws-deployments-demo/README.md

 # AWS Deployment Strategies Use Case

-Technical use case project aimed at demonstrating different deployment strategies within AWS:
+Technical use case project aimed at demonstrating different deployment strategies within EKS in AWS:

-- Blue/Green Deployments
-- Rolling Deployments

-# Tools
+- Blue/Green Deployments - by triggering a CodePipeline pipeline which will deploy blue and green versions of an application to an EKS cluster, with a manual confirmation step.
+- Rolling Deployments - by triggering a CodePipeline pipeline which will update an existing application running on an EKS cluster in a rolling manner.

 ## Prerequisites

-- An IAM user account
-- The AWS credentials are setup in the user path
+- IAM access to create roles and access the different AWS services
+- A CodeCommit repo created

 ## Required locally